aligent/pert-with-wings/README.md

 ## Firefox Add-ons

 - Create an account at https://addons.mozilla.org/en-US/firefox/
-- Get yoursef added to `aligent-extensions@aligent.com.au` mozilla addon account as a developer by contacting a Principal Software Engineer / General Manager IT.
+- Get yourself added to `aligent-extensions@aligent.com.au` mozilla addon account as a developer by contacting a Principal Software Engineer / General Manager IT.
 - Go to https://addons.mozilla.org/en-GB/developers/addon/pert-with-wings/versions/submit/ and upload `firefox-PERT-with-wings-package-<version>.zip`.
 (Generate this zip file by following https://github.com/aligent/pert-with-wings#creating-chrome--firefox-extension-packages)
 - When prompted also upload a zip file of source code.
-You can generate a zip file by doing `git archive --format zip --output pert-extension.zip main`
+You can find `pert-extension-source-code-<version>.zip` file in /extensions folder.